Answers to common questions about Handshake's virtual career fair platform, set to launch in July 2020.

 - There will still be an ability for you as a university to charge employers for fairs via Handshake, as before with physical fairs.

-- That said, our premium employer tools have always been built around a few core principles: (a) never charge for job postings or event attendance, (b) never charge for access to an individual institution.
-So, we would never charge for basic attendance at a university event or access to an institution.
+- That said, our premium employer tools have always been built around a few core principles: (a) never charge for job postings or event attendance, (b) never charge for access to an individual school.
+So, we would never charge for basic attendance at a university event or access to a school.

 Other vendors cap the number of employers who can sign up for a career fair—will Handshake have a maximum number of employers that you can support?